 If we get back to the example with an online store, your users can be office clerks, paper clip collectors or students.
 It goes without saying, there will be influencers among your staff.
 Managers, tech support guys, and couriers.

 Map them all!
-And remember that, personas can be of great help at this point.
+And remember that, Personas Creation Tool can be of great help at this point.